Niklas Frank

-Niklas Frank (born 9 March 1939) is a German author and journalist best known for an intimate and strongly accusatory book about his father, Hans Frank, the lawyer who became Governor-General of the General Government in German occupied Poland during World War II.
+Niklas Frank (born 9 March 1939) is a German author and journalist best known for an intimate and strongly accusatory book about his father, Hans Frank, a lawyer and Nazi official who was in charge of the General Government in German-occupied Poland during World War II.

 Background

 Frank was born in Munich on 9 March 1939 to Hans Frank and Brigitte Herbst as the youngest of five children.
-His brothers and sisters were Sigrid (1927–d. in South Africa), Norman (1928–2010), Brigitte (1935–1981), and Michael (1937–1998).
-When Niklas was about eight months old, his father was appointed Hitler's Governor-General of the General Government in German occupied Poland.
+His brothers and sisters were Sigrid (1927–d. in South Africa), Norman (1928–2010), Brigitte (1935–1981), and Michael (1937–1990).
+When Niklas was about eight months old, his father was appointed Hitler's Governor-General of the General Government in German-occupied Poland.
 In this position, Hans Frank became responsible for the Nazi policy of enslaving the Poles and exterminating the Polish Jews.
 Niklas grew up in Cracow, Poland.
-He was seven years old when his father was executed in Nuremberg trials (16 October 1946).
+He was seven years old when his father was executed in the Nuremberg trials (16 October 1946).
+By then, he had been shunned by his father due to Hans's belief that he was instead the son a former family friend, Karl Lasch, and was closer to his nanny Hilde.

+Contrary to his father's later stance on the concentration camps and ghettos, his children were not isolated from them, despite their parents not discussing them directly with them.
+Niklas was often taken to a concentration camp by Hilde, their nanny.
+On one occasion, for Niklas and his brother Norman's enjoyment, the guards made undernourished prisoners sit on a donkey, which would then be made to jump and throw them to the ground.
+Niklas would also be told that a sad prisoner was a "witch", whom he did not have to worry about, since she would be “dead very soon".
+At another point, a Polish servant soiled bed sheets with soot, and his mother screamed that he would be sent to the camps.
+Niklas, who had befriended the Pole, heard this and began to cry, which made his mother stop scolding the man and start comforting her son.
+In the end, she let the matter go, and after the war, the surviving Polish man and his wife would credit Niklas with saving their lives.

 His mother died in 1959.
 Niklas studied German literature, sociology, and history, and became a journalist, working for the German edition of Playboy and for the weekly Stern.
 Over the course of the years, his initial embarrassment about his father developed into a "burning, obsessive hatred" as he uncovered minute details of his father's life during a 40-year search.
-In the early 1990s, Frank was still working as a journalist, after a distinguished career during which he interviewed, among others, the Polish trade-union leader, Lech Wałęsa.
+In the early 1990s, Frank was still working as a journalist, after a career during which he interviewed, among others, the Polish trade-union leader, Lech Wałęsa.